|

 If you haven’t figured it yet, that is King Ahashuerus, but most of

 the kingdom simply calls him King AZ!
-Wanting everyone to
+He wants everyone to

 remember his name, and thinking Ahashuerus was too long for most